 2. Rapid Field Tests – one of the most popular being the Rapid Antigen Test.
 Antigen-based rapid Legionella testing uses well established Lateral Flow Immunochromatographic Assay (LFICA) technology.
 This type of test is most widely used in clinical settings for the detection of Legionnaires’ disease in humans, and according to CDC, is the preferred diagnostic test for cases of Legionnaires’ disease 14.

-- Single Legionella test – ideal for water testing, results in 35 minutes, allows for sample collection from any water source and has an excellent limit of detection of 100 cfu/l
+- Hydrosense Legionella Test Kits – ideal for water as well as biofilm (swab) testing, results in 35 minutes, allows for sample collection from any water source or biofilm and has an excellent limit of detection of 100 cfu/l

 Benefits of Rapid Field Tests: